AntelopeIO/leap/docs/02_cleos/02_how-to-guides/how-to-create-key-pairs.md

 ## Overview

-This how-to guide provides instructions on how to create a keypair consisting of a public key and a private key for signing transactions in an EOSIO blockchain.
+This how-to guide provides instructions on how to create a keypair consisting of a public key and a private key for signing transactions in an Antelope blockchain.

 ## Before you begin

 Make sure you meet the following requirements:
 * Install the currently supported version of `cleos` [[info | Note]]
-| The cleos tool is bundled with the EOSIO software.
-[Installing EOSIO](../../00_install/index.md) will also install the cleos tool.
+| The cleos tool is bundled with the Antelope software.
+[Installing Antelope](../../00_install/index.md) will also install the cleos tool.
-* Learn about asymmetric cryptography (public and private keypair) in the context of an EOSIO blockchain.
+* Learn about asymmetric cryptography (public and private keypair) in the context of an Antelope blockchain.

 ## Command Reference